surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/security/remoting/Running-Remote-Commands.md

 - Import commands from a remote session that actually run implicitly on the remote session
 - Configure the security of a remote session

 PowerShell on Windows includes a WSMan provider.
-The provider creates a `WSMAN:` drive that lets you navigate through a hierarchy of configuration settings on the local computer and remote computers.
+The provider creates a `WSMan:` drive that lets you navigate through a hierarchy of configuration settings on the local computer and remote computers.

 For more information about the WSMan provider, see [WSMan Provider][07] and